-

 The best time to plant hydrangeas is spring or autumn, when the soil is warm and moist.
 Planting in summer is doable, but you’ll have to keep an eye on moisture levels in the soil.

-When planting climbing hydrangeas, you’ll need to train them initially onto galvanised wires or trellis.
-After a season of growth they’ll make their own way as they will form self-clinging aerial roots, but you will need to help them on their way.
-If you’re growing plants along a fence, make sure it’s sturdy – mature climbing hydrangeas are heavy.
+You'll need to train Hydrangea petiolaris initially onto galvanised wires or trellis.
+After a season of growth it will make its own way as it will form self-clinging aerial roots but you will need to help them on their way.
+If you're growing plants along a fence, make sure it's sturdy – mature climbing hydrangeas are heavy.
+The arial roots of Hydrangea petiolaris should not damage a wall.

 Caring for climbing hydrangeas